-This is a collection of FREEBIES, low-cost and money-saving tools of particular interest to missionaries and limited-income workers.
-Whenever available, I’ve used referral links (which help the site without costing you).
+This is a collection of freebies, low-cost and money-saving tools of particular interest to missionaries and limited-income workers.

 LOW-COST money transfers: Transferwise is a superior cross-border and cross-currency money transfer service.
 No hidden fees, real-time public exchange rate, fast, and inexpensive (easily beating PayPal and banks in my experience).
 Contact me for a FREE first transfer.

 Andrew Hallan offers invaluable expat investing advice through his FREE website.
 (He also has low-cost books and eBooks including Millionaire Expat).
 Andrew’s expat experience as a teacher is very similar to most of ours.
 Highly recommended!

 Paul Merriman had a remarkable investing career and now has a nonprofit foundation to help people lower risk and invest wisely.
 His site currently offers three FREE eBooks, videos, articles, and a podcast.

 The Bogleheads have the strangest name on the net because they follow in the footsteps of Vanguard Funds’ founder, John Bogle (get it?).
 Awesome, informative, FREE forums.

 Thun Financial Advisors offers some invaluable FREE articles, webcasts, and downloads that are relevant to US nonprofit workers abroad.
 (Note: I have no experience with their advisory services.)

 Dough Rollers’ FREE podcast isn’t expat-oriented, but it is practical and not dogmatic.
 You might consider doing Rob Berger’s 31-day money challenge by listening to the earliest podcasts.